How Significant Changes in the Body’s Morphology (Biology) Affects Fleur-de-Lis Abdominoplasty Surgery

 Effects on the Hips

-Massive weight loss will cause the hips to shrink, leaving sagging skin.
-As with the other areas of the body, the extent of the excess skin and fat depends on the amount of weight lost, how quickly the kilos came off, and other morphological factors.
+Massive weight loss will cause the hips to shrink, leaving loose skin.
+As with the other areas of the body, the extent of the excess skin and fat depends on the amount of weight lost, how the kilos came off, and other morphological factors.

 Effects on the Mons Pubis

-Morbid obesity may cause fat to accumulate of the mons pubis, the rounded mass of fatty tissue that lies over the pubic bones, creating a bulge.
+Morbid obesity may cause fat to accumulate of the mons pubis, the rounded mass of fatty tissue that lies over the pubic bones.
 Part of the external female genitalia, the mons pubis can be affected by significant fluctuations in weight.

-Dramatic effects on the mons pubis, including loose skin and skin folds, can not only alter one’s overall appearance, but they can weigh on one’s self-esteem, affect intimacy, and impact sexual performance.
+Dramatic effects on the mons pubis, including loose skin and skin folds, can not only alter one’s overall appearance, but they can affect intimacy and impact sexual performance.

 8 Potential Morphological Changes That Can Impact FDL Surgery

-The primary goal of Fleur-de-Lis procedure is addressing significant skin laxity, a common phenomenon in the majority of patients who have undergone massive weight loss.
-Although the design of this surgical technique is to address extensive skin redundancy and contour issues, the morphological changes taking place after weight loss may play a huge role in the planning and outcome of the operation.
+The primary goal of Fleur-de-Lis abdominoplasty procedure is to treat significant skin laxity, a common phenomenon in the majority of patients who have undergone massive weight loss.
+Although the design of this surgical technique is to treat extensive skin redundancy and contour issues, the morphological changes taking place after weight loss may play a huge role in the planning and outcome of the operation.

-Below are eight important ways in which these morphological changes impact Fleur-de-Lis surgery.
+Below are eight important ways in which these morphological changes impact Fleur-de-Lis surgery abdominoplasty.

 1. Excess Skin and Tissue Laxity